Are you looking to learn a new language? If so, then you definitely need to check out Rype!

 Rype considers itself to be the “personal trainer” in your language-learning journey.
 It offers affordable one-on-one lessons in 10 languages – that you can take at your convenience 24 hours a day, seven days a week.
 And, you can be anywhere you want – at home, at work, in your car, or in an airport.
 All you need is an Internet connection and Skype.

 All of Rype’s teachers are native speakers, which I think is essential for truly learning to speak another language.
-And they live all over the globe, so not only you can chose the specific dialect or accent you want to study, but you can also find an available teacher at almost any time of day.
+And they live all over the globe, so not only you can choose the specific dialect or accent you want to study, but you can also find an available teacher at almost any time of day.

 What sets Rype apart?